The mom burnout struggle is real.

 We can either allow mom burnout to be our new normal or we can do something about it.

 I’ve found a cure that has saved me from mom burnout.
 It’s made all the difference for me in my Motherhood and has helped keep me sane, happy & present even when I’m being pulled in a million different directions by a million different things and a million different people.
 Or by 2 small yet very demanding people.
 Same same.

 Doing this one thing has made me more patient with my children, my husband, bills, life, the dog and more when they’re singing the never-ending “Mom, Mama, MAMAAAAA” song on repeat.
 Because I really do love that song.
 It’s actually my favorite one.
-But when I’ve been jamming to one song on repeat for a hot minute, at some point I might need to take a breath before blasting it again.
-Know what I mean?
+But when I’ve been jamming to one song on repeat for a bit, at some point I might need to take a breath before blasting it again.

 This is the one thing I wish I could tell every Mom—whether she’s a Mom-to-be, a new Mama, or a seasoned Mother—to keep her from feeling that almost inescapable mom burnout.